 Why Go Outside?

 Kids are naturally drawn to the outdoors.
-They use every single part of their bodies when playing outside.
-There are rocks to climb, dirt and sand to explore, and new friends to be made along the way.
-Outdoor play can be one of the best nature-made classrooms for children, helping them develop a variety of skills that they can use throughout their lives.
-Not only are children given the chance to explore the environment around them, they can also develop their muscle strength, hand-eye coordination, and gain self-confidence as they test their limits and boundaries in unstructured play outdoors.
+They can use every single part of their bodies when playing outside.
+With rocks to climb, dirt and sand to explore, and new friends to be made along the way, outdoor play can be one of the best nature-made classrooms for children, helping them develop a variety of skills that they can use throughout their lives.
+Children can explore the environment around them, build their muscle strength and hand-eye coordination, and gain confidence as they test their limits and boundaries in unstructured play outdoors.

 When playing outdoors, children are introduced to different concepts in math and science that can only be found in nature.
-Whether its learning how to read a trail map, figuring out distance in miles, or learning about the texture of the dirt and rocks that makes up the trail, children learn best through doing.
-Being outdoors is a place full of sensory experiences that will help strength a child's connection to their world.
+Whether they are learning how to read a trail map, figuring out the distance in miles, or learning about the texture of the dirt and rocks that make up the trail, children learn best through doing.
+Being outdoors is a place full of sensory experiences that will help strengthen a child's connection to their world.

 Things to Remember

-When exploring the outdoors with your child, these tips will help ease the transition from indoor to outdoor fun.
+Remember these tips when exploring the outdoors with your child to help ease the transition from indoor to outdoor fun.

 - Be flexible and have fun: Hiking with kids is more about the journey than the destination.
-You may not even leave the parking lot on your first try, but give your child a chance to stop and smell the flowers, follow the squirrel to really make the experience a memorable one for them.
+You may not even leave the parking lot on your first try, but give your child a chance to stop and smell the flowers, pick up rocks and sticks, or just watch squirrels run around to really make the experience memorable for them.

 - Review Safety & Hiking Rules: Before starting your hike, talk to your child about staying safe on the trails.
-Remind them of what plants to avoid (like poison oak), leaving plants and rocks where they are for others to enjoy and not straying away from the trail.
+Remind them of what plants to avoid (like poison oak), to leave plants and rocks where they are for others to enjoy, and not to stray away from the trail.

-- Snacks and Drinks: Be prepared with plenty of snacks and fluids for rest stops along the way.
+- Snacks and Drinks: Pack plenty of snacks and fluids for rest stops.
 Although children have boundless energy, they'll need to refuel more frequently outdoors.
+Keep a zippered bag handy to keep trash secure.

 - Start Small then Add On: Introduce your child to hiking through short trails (1 mile or so) in familiar settings.
 Later, add on little by little (either distance or time spent walking) as they get used to the pace of a hike.